3dgeo-heidelberg/etrainee/course/module2/03_image_processing/03_image_processing.md

 Each observation from the Level-1C, is processed by the European Space Agency (ESA) through the Sen2Cor algorithm.
 The Level-2A operational processor generates, from algorithms of scene classification and atmospheric correction, BOA reflectance products.
 </dd>
 <dd>
-<b>SOURCES</b>: <a href="https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-2-msi/level-2a/algorithm-overview">Level-2A Algorithm Overview</a>, <a href="http://step.esa.int/main/snap-supported-plugins/sen2cor/">Sen2Cor processor</a>, <a href="https://sentinel.esa.int/web/sentinel/toolboxes/sentinel-2">The Sentinel-2 Toolbox</a>, <a href="https://doi.org/10.3390/rs9060584">Paper with detailed processing description (Gascon et al., 2017)</a>
+<b>SOURCES</b>: <a href="https://sentiwiki.copernicus.eu/web/s2-processing#S2Processing-L2AAlgorithmsS2-Processing-L2A-Algorithmstrue">Level-2A Algorithms Overview</a>, <a href="https://sentiwiki.copernicus.eu/web/sentinels-toolboxes#SentinelsToolboxes-Sentinel-2ToolboxGI-S2-Toolbox">The Sentinel-2 Toolbox</a>, <a href="https://doi.org/10.3390/rs9060584">Paper with detailed processing description (Gascon et al., 2017)</a>
 </dd>
 </dl>
 </li>